 Union actions

-1. Union actions are transnational project or projects of particular interest to the Union, in line with the objectives of this Regulation.
+1. ‘Union actions’ means transnational projects or projects of particular interest to the Union implemented in accordance with the objectives of the Fund referred to Article 3.

-2. At the Commission’s initiative, the Fund may be used to finance Union actions concerning the objectives of this Regulation as referred to in Article 3 and in accordance with Annex III.
+2. At the Commission’s initiative, the Fund may be used to finance Union actions related to the objectives of the Fund referred to in Article 3.

-3. Union actions may provide funding in any of the forms laid down in Regulation (EU, Euratom) 2018/1046, in particular grants, prizes and procurement.
-It may also provide financing in the form of financial instruments within blending operations.
+3. Union actions may provide funding in any of the forms laid down in the Financial Regulation, in particular grants, prizes and procurement.
+They may also provide funding in the form of financial instruments within blending operations.

-3 a.
-Exceptionally, decentralised agencies may also be eligible for funding within the framework of Union actions when they assist in the implementation of Union actions falling within the agencies’ competence and those actions are not covered by the Union contribution to the budget of the agencies through the annual budget.
+4. Exceptionally, Union bodies, offices and agencies may also be eligible for funding within the framework of Union actions when they assist in the implementation of Union actions falling within the competence of the bodies, offices or agencies, and those actions are not covered by the Union contribution to the budget of those bodies, offices or agencies through the annual budget.

-4. Grants implemented under direct management shall be awarded and managed in accordance with Title VIII of Regulation (EU, Euratom) 2018/1046.
+5. Grants implemented under direct management shall be awarded and managed in accordance with Title VIII of the Financial Regulation.

-5. The evaluation committee, assessing the proposals, may be composed of external experts.
+6. Members of the evaluation committee assessing the proposals, referred to in Article 150 of the Financial Regulation, may be external experts.

-6. Contributions to a mutual insurance mechanism may cover the risk associated with the recovery of funds due by recipients and shall be considered a sufficient guarantee under Regulation (EU, Euratom) 2018/1046.
-The provisions laid down in [Article X of] Regulation X [successor of the Regulation on the Guarantee Fund] shall apply.
+7. Contributions to a mutual insurance mechanism may cover the risk associated with the recovery of funds due by recipients and shall be considered a sufficient guarantee under the Financial Regulation.
+Article 37(7) of Regulation (EU) 2021/… of the European Parliament and of the Council+ shall apply.

-Article 18
+Article 21